eduardo-carrero/currency-exchange-app/README.md

 The data is downloaded again and overwritten everytime you start the app or press on the refresh button having connection.

+Next step would be to choose both currencies, the one to introduce the amount and the one to recive the converted amount, by clicking on them and choose a currency in the table view that appears.

+Both amount text fields can be used to introduce an amount, and the conversion then takes place in the other text field.

 To handle the local storage I have used Core Data.

 For parsing json responses I have used SwiftyJSON.